 If you store your private keys to your bitcoins in a way where they never been on a device connected to the internet, it is called cold storage.
 This means that you must generate the private keys that you intend to use for cold storage on a device with no access to the internet.
 For guides on how to do that, follow the links in the paper wallets section further down.

-This is the most secure way to store bitcoins and should be the preferred method for any larger amounts of bitcoins that you want to keep as safe as possible.
+Cold storage is the most secure way to store bitcoins and should be the preferred method for any larger amounts of bitcoins that you want to keep as safe as possible.
 By holding your bitcoins in cold storage, you transfer the problem of securing your bitcoins from a information security problem to a physical security problem, which is usually easier and more intuitive to handle for most people.

 Multisignature is a system to require the input of M of N private keys in order to authorize a transaction.
 The most common variant is to require the input of 2 out of 3 private keys.
-Multisignature is very useful for securing accounts and for escrow transactions where e.g. the buyer holds one key, the seller one key and a trusted third party holds one key.
+Multisignature is very useful for securing accounts and for escrow transactions where e.g. the buyer holds one key, the seller one key and a third party holds one key.
 If both seller and buyer are satisfied they can just sign with their two keys and there is no need to involve the third party.
-If there is a dispute between buyer and seller, the third party can step in to arbitrate and settle the transaction by signing with the third private key to resolve the issue in favor of either the buyer or the seller.
+If there is a dispute between buyer and seller, the third party can step in to arbitrate and settle the transaction by signing with the third private key to resolve the issue in favor of either the buyer or the seller, or a percentage split between them.
 Multisignature support was implemented in the Bitcoin protocol in the end of 2011 as the first standard Bitcoin Improvement Proposal (BIP 0011).
 The functionality of multisignature transactions is accomplished through a special transaction type called pay to script hash (P2SH) which gives limited ways of programming transactions, and multisignature transactions is the most common application of P2SH.

 Now that some important concepts have been explained, let’s look at specific mediums to store your bitcoins.